SweepCasinos > Vegas Gems

 🔄 Comparison

-Because the bonus Gems at Vegas Gems only show up after a Shard package is confirmed, I found it useful to compare that to how BCGame.us handles coin access.
+Due to the Bonus Gems only showing when a Shard package is confirmed at Vegas Gems, I found it useful to compare that with how BCGame.us has been about coin access.

-BCGame also runs fully on crypto, with 39 coin types and no card step involved, which makes the setup more direct.
-That kind of control changes how you move through the site.
-Vegas Gems gives fixed packages — BCGame adjusts with you.
+This level of control changes how you move through the site, since Vegas Gems gives you fixed packages — BCGame adjusts with you.

 Vegas Gems Casino Prize Redemptions